davemendoza/Research_First_Sourcer_Automation/docs/AI_Talent_Engine_Agent_Activation_and_Signal_Flow.md

 SH["Seed Hub Intelligence
 (Precision Targeting & Constraints)

-• Directs where to investigate
+• Determines where to investigate
 • Defines what evidence qualifies
 • Constrains discovery scope
 • Vetoes invalid roles, schemas, or claims

 This is precision targeting — not broad scraping.
-The Seed Hub navigates the Python layer toward specific talent environments and individuals based on explicit research intent."]
+The Seed Hub actively navigates the Python layer toward specific talent environments and individuals based on explicit research intent."]

 SH --> PY